Rohanrana2003/React-Recap/Facts.md

 ### Empty dependency Array => useEffect will be called once after first Render

 ### If dependency Array is [name]=> useEffect will be called after everytime when name will be updated.

+### When we use <a></a> and href to change between the pages, it will reload the whole page while in <Link></Link> it will change only the necessary components thats why it is fast and make react 's app Single Page App.